shalomvolchok/abcart-react/README.md

 This repository holds the `abcart-react` SDK.
 It is build to work with the abcart service as provided by [abcart.io](https://www.abcart.io).
 The library provides a set of Higher Order Components that provide a full-featured cart, payments, & subscriptions.
 The abcart service works with your Stripe account and eliminates the need for you to manage your own backend to interface with Stripe's apis.

+The library's design is based on a `redux` style state store and `actions` that get dispatched.
+All your components that are using `abcart-react` state providers will receive updated props whenever the state changes from any action dispatched across your application.

 Full documentation: [abcart.io/documentation](https://www.abcart.io/documentation/getting-your-api-key-and-shared-secret-key).

 Example application: [https://github.com/abcloudio/abcart-react-example](https://github.com/abcloudio/abcart-react-example)